ChingizAdamov/about_me/README.md

 # RESUME
 #### Here is some info about my education :)
 I have graduated at St. Petersburg State University of Economics (SPbSUE) majoring in corporate finance.
 I have been studying data analyze since march 2023.
-I am currently looking for a job as a Data Analyst.
+I am currently looking for a job as a Product Analyst.
 During my education, I learned the following skills:
    1. write an effective, readable code;
    2. implementation of parametric and nonparametric statistical tests;
    3. visualistion with redash;